 - Shelters – Shelters may need to be reconfigured to accommodate social distance guidelines.
 Decreased occupancy rates at hotels may present a viable shelter option to maintain social distancing.

-- FEMA support – Available resources and the ability of the Federal Emergency Management Agency to provide support may be stretched thin due to the COVID pandemic.
-The extent of these limitations is yet to be determined and could vary from city to city.
+- FEMA support – Available resources and the ability of the Federal Emergency Management Agency to provide support may be stretched thin due to the pandemic.
+The extent of these limitations could vary from city to city.